ekyurdakul/COMP541/README.md

 **HOW TO INSTALL**

+*Read the README.md in the "data" folder to download and setup the data*

 *REQUIREMENTS*:

 [Knet](http://knet.readthedocs.org/en/dev/install.html)
 [Julia Package "MAT"](https://github.com/simonster/MAT.jl)
 7zip (For extracting processed data)
-Octave (Free alternative to MATLAB to prepare images)
+Octave (Free alternative to MATLAB for preparing images)
 Octave package "image"